jgamblin/AWSScripts/README.md

 **_S3/policies.sh_**: Lists all ACLs for S3 buckets in your account.

-**_IAM/EC2USEastOnly.json**: IAM policy that only allows EC2 instances in US-East-1.
+**_IAM/EC2USEastOnly.json_**: IAM policy that only allows EC2 instances in US-East-1.

+**_IAM/userreport.sh_**: Downloads the credential [report](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_getting-report.html) for for all configured profiles in ~/.aws/credentials.

 ## Important Notice
-*I likely dont know what I am doing and this could be done faster, better and simpler some other way.
-These scripts could also break your cloud and make you cry.*
+_I likely dont know what I am doing and this could be done faster, better and simpler some other way.
+These scripts could also break your cloud and make you cry._